Heitkamp BauHolding: 1970 to 1981

 Heitkamp expanded its civil engineering activities to include turnkey construction services.
 Heitkamp was involved in the construction of the 3-bay road bridge Zum Fürstenmoor that carried the road from Hamburg to Harburg, the Emscher bridge that carried the road from Dortmund to Deusenberg, and the Annener Berg bridge in the Witten-Annen area.
 They also participated in the building of the underground parking lot at the Cologne cathedral.
 Heitkamp was involved in many tunnel projects in the course of the Bundesbahn high-speed line from Kassel to Würzburg.
 Heitkamp was also involved in the construction of the Olympic site in Munich.

-During that period, Heitkamp was also involved in the construction of the Technische Rathaus in Frankfurt, the construction of the Parkstadion in Gelsenkirchen, buildings for the Technical University of Berlin, work for the extension of the airports in Frankfurt and Hannover, the construction of the Lower-Saxon state parliament in Hannover, hotel constructions such as the Hotel Penta and Hotel Steigenberger in Berlin and the construction of hospitals for the Federal Insurance Fund for Miners in Recklinghausen and Bochum as well as the clinical centre in Münster.
+During that period, Heitkamp was also involved in the construction of the Technische Rathaus in Frankfurt, the construction of the Parkstadion in Gelsenkirchen, buildings for Technische Universität Berlin, work for the extension of the airports in Frankfurt and Hannover, the construction of the Lower-Saxon state parliament in Hannover, hotel constructions such as the Hotel Penta and Hotel Steigenberger in Berlin and the construction of hospitals for the Federal Insurance Fund for Miners in Recklinghausen and Bochum as well as the clinical centre in Münster.

 In the mining sector, Heitkamp was involved in the construction of the shaft tower with reinforced concrete for the Consolidation 3/4/9 mine in Gelsenkirchen and the construction of the new An der Haard mine in the Recklinghausen district.
 At this time, Heitkamp also began with the removal, marketing and stockpiling of tailings from mines in the Ruhr area.

 The railway construction division constructed tracks for the Elmshorn-Barmstedt-Oldesloer-Eisenbahn AG.
 Internationally, it participated in the renewal of the railway line between Riyadh and Dammam in Saudi Arabia.